 The Crossing School of Business & Entrepreneurship is a state-accredited, faith-based high school serving students like you who may have struggled with traditional classes, attendance, or not fitting in.
 It's not too late to earn a diploma and we are here to help you.
+We also have great 1⁄2 day job training programs and work with your local public school district to enroll you in them.

 Our classes are small, with an average of 10-12 students per teacher.
-50% of class time is in small groups and online learning while the other part of the day is spent training for a career.
-You get the help you need, when you need it, as well as working at your own pace.
+We are a work-based learning high school where each student progresses through a level system based on the work they accomplish in academics and job training.
+You will get the help you need when you need it, and you will have an individualized plan as well as the opportunity to work at your own pace.

-In addition to an academic diploma, the Crossing provides job training where you learn real world skills that will boost your earning potential.
+In our job training programs, you will learn real-world skills that will boost your earning potential.
 High school graduates earn an average of \$260,000 more over their lifetime than those who never finished.
-We offer you the opportunity to participate in hands-on job training through student run micro businesses, satellite teams at local businesses and pre-apprenticeships.
+We offer you the opportunity to participate in hands-on job training through student school-based enterprises, micro-businesses, satellite teams at local businesses, and pre-apprenticeships.
 Not only will you develop technical abilities, but also "soft skills" that will make you more valuable to employers.
+Crossing graduates earn as much or more as their peers after high school.
+You can level up too!